Shiwan-Fang/recipe-app-api/notes/3_DB_config.md

 Find more instructions about Postgres on [it's dockerhub webpage](https://hub.docker.com/_/postgres).

-## database configuration with Django
+## Database configuration with Django
 ***Steps***

 ***1. Configure Django (tell Django how to connect)***